mitchellgust/par_classify_and_track_people/tracking/noetic_workspace/src/first_pkg/README.md

 3. Stores the ID of a tracked object/person - tracked person is initialised by selecting the object closest in distance.
 4. Utilises velocity controls to move the robot towards the target at a safe pace.

 `tracker.py` is a work in progress file that attempts to use move based, rather than utilising velocity controls.
-If complete, would allow the use of Velodyne data to use moved based to the detected objects whilst avoiding obstacles.
+If complete, the solution would add obstacle avoidance whilst following the target, an ideal outcome.

-`take_zed_images.py` is a work in progress file that attempts to capture images using the ZED 2i camera and cropping them based on the bounding box detected using the ZED Object Detection Model.
-If complete, this would allow the user to create image training data for detecting specific inidividuals by apperance.
+`take_zed_images.py` is a work in progress file that attempts to capture images using the ZED 2i camera and cropping them based on the bounding box income of the ZED Object Detection Model.
+If complete, this would allow the user to gather images for a image training dataset - possibly leading to teaching the robot to classify particular individuals by apperance.

 # Setting up Gazebo -